EshanJayasundara/Sleep-Apnea-and-Pulse-Oximetry/README.md

     └── sleep_apnea_detection.ipynb # 📓 Example notebook for full pipeline

 ```

-#### Here’s why only public `cert.pem` is enough:

-- The private key belongs only to the server (sleepdata.org) — it stays secret and is used internally to establish secure TLS connections.

-- You only needs:

-  - Server’s public certificates (to verify the server’s identity).
-  - Your authentication token (to prove you have permission).

-- All encryption/decryption for the connection happens automatically via TLS.

-- You never handle or need the private key yourself.

 ## 2. Sleep Apnea Detection Using Oximetry-Based Digital Biomarkers and Embedding-Based Learning